codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I'm frusterated that citizens didn't work out but
+I'm frusterated that citizens didn't work out but it

 ## Description